-Projects identified will provide the necessary anticipated governmental services and/or development incentives to the additional territory.
-It is anticipated these expenditures will be made during 2017.
-However, public debt and expenditures should be made at the pace private development and/or redevelopment occurs to assure increment is sufficient to cover expenses.
-The order in which expenditures are made should be adjusted in accordance with development and execution of developer agreements.
+As stated in the original project plan, projects identified will provide the necessary anticipated governmental services and/or development incentives to the remaining district.
+The order in which expenditures are made should be adjusted in accordance with development and execution of developer agreements, if any.
 The City reserves the right to alter the implementation of this Plan to accomplish this objective.
-In any event, all additional Project Costs are to be incurred within the period specified in Wisconsin Statutes Section 66.1105(6)(am).